syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 ## How to check whether a Word document contains tracked changes or not?

-You can check whether a Word document contains tracked changes by using **‘HasChanges’** property in Essential DocIO.
+You can check whether a Word document contains tracked changes by using `HasChanges` property in Essential DocIO.

 The following code example shows how to check whether a Word document contains tracked changes.